geo4web-testbed/general/README.md

 ## the testbed
 Geonovum wants to know more about how to publish spatial data on the web in a usable manner.
 To this end we ran a testbed around four  research topics in 2015-2016.

+Research topics 2, 3 and 4 were carried out simultaneously between December 2015 - March 2017.
+Research topic 1 was carried out afterwards, from May - August 2016, based on the earlier testbed results.

 The things we learned are summarized in the [Lessons Learned][29]

 The research topics are: